biocorecrg/MoP3/docs/mop_preprocess.rst

 * **assembly**: It contains assembled transcripts.

 .. note::
-   Newer versions of guppy automatically separate the reads depending on the quality.
-You need to disable this via custom options for being used in MoP3.
-This is also to avoid losing interesting signals since the modified bases have often low qualities.
-GUPPY 6 seems to require singularity 3.7.0 or higher.
+   MOP3 will automatically detect the version of guppy and modify the parameters accordingly.
+You don't need to add any extra parameter as in MOP2.

 .. tip::
-   You can pass via parameter a custom NAME_tool_opt.tsv file with custom guppy options to disable the qscore filtering.
+   You can pass via parameter a custom NAME_tool_opt.tsv file with custom options for each step to customise  to disable the qscore filtering.
 Some custom files are already available in this package, like drna_tool_splice_m6A_guppy6_opt.tsv